 It is important to note that currently there is no indication for use of HSCT in adult male or female patients with the spinal cord form, either with or without symptoms.

 While significant advances have been made in reducing the risks associated with HSCT particularly those from unrelated donors of bone marrow or umbilical cord blood, there is still significant risk of transplant-related mortality as well as death due to disease progression.
 With the advances made in gene therapy (See the Gene Therapy for ALD page) an alternative to HSCT may be considered in selected cases (e.g., unavailability of a suitably matched donor of blood stem cells).

 Disease-related lessons, which have been learned over the past 3 decades

 - For advanced stage cerebral ALD, important elements include: (1) cerebral disease velocity; (2) anti-oxidant therapy, e.g., N-acetyl cysteine; (3) possible role for reduced intensity HSCT conditioning regimens, (4) possible combination therapies including alternative or complementary stem cells such as neural stem cells; (5) effective ways to rapidly halt inflammatory demyelination, repair damaged myelin, and restore lost functionality.

-- For early stage cerebral ALD, important elements include: (1) newborn screening for ALD; (2) ability to identify marker(s) that predict which boys with ALD are destined to develop childhood cerebral disease.
+- For early stage cerebral ALD, important elements include: (1) newborn screening for adrenoleukodystrophy; (2) ability to identify marker(s) that predict which boys with adrenoleukodystrophy are destined to develop cerebral ALD.

-- Long-term monitoring of survivors of HSCT for cerebral ALD to assess them for the development of AMN signs/symptoms.
+- Long-term monitoring of survivors of HSCT for cerebral ALD to assess them for the development of spinal cord signs/symptoms.

-- Currently, there is no indication for use of HSCT in men with AMN alone or for women with ALD either with or without symptoms.
+- Currently, there is no indication for use of HSCT in men with spinal cord disease alone or for females with ALD either with or without symptoms.